Student Staff

 Noah B. Swanson ’25

 Noah is from Los Angeles, California, and is majoring in Economics and Government.
 His interest in local and state government arose through discussions with peers and teachers and is centered around citizen-driven public policy.
-Previously, Noah worked at Westhook Capital, an L.A based private equity firm, and during the summer of ’22 interned for the Milken Institute, an economic think tank in D.C.
-At CMC, Noah is currently a first-year guide (FYG) and is working as a research assistant for Professor Fortner.
-At the Rose, he has worked on the Kosmont , CA City Managers, CA Competitiveness projects, and has written an article in the Spring 2023 issue of the Inland Empire Outlook.
+Noah has worked both in the private and public spheres of government.
+During the summer of ’22 interned for the Milken Institute, an economic think tank in D.C.
+Later, in the summer of ’23, Noah interned at the House of Representatives Committee on Ways and Means, working on national tax policy and oversight.
+At CMC, Noah has worked as a first-year guide (FYG), is currently a research assistant for Professor Fortner, and is the Managing Editor of the Claremont Independent.
+At the Rose, he has worked on the Kosmont CA City Managers, CA Competitiveness projects, and has written an article in both the Spring 2023 and Fall 2024 issues of the Inland Empire Outlook.
 In his free time, you can find Noah going to CMS Trivia every Thursday, skiing, cooking, or watching the Dodgers.

 Nolan Windham ’25, Data Director